gioconte/cs524/Goal_Hyp_Test.md

 1.	*Accuracy test*.
 Given two nodes, ask to the user if they are directly connected.
 1.	*Accuracy test*.
 Given a node, ask the user to count the number of edges that go through that node.
 1.	*Performance test*.
 Measure how much time user spend before giving the answer, whether it is correct or not.
 Also known as *completion time* test.
-1. Ask user if they can have an insight of the structure and if they can link what they see to a real object.
+1. Ask user if they can have an insight of the structure and if they can link what they see to a real object/shape.
 (Here the question is more psychological: how do people perceive the structure of an object?).
-It weak test could be to check if people can end to a real object or shape and how much time they spend to give an answer.
+A weak test could be to check if people can point out a similar real object or shape and how much time they spend to give an answer.
+In order to get more accurate result, the test can propose a set of predefined shapes and then we can see if users' answers converge or not.